Absinthe How to Drink?

 When you buy absinthe, your card is verified to be working and to have enough credit available for your purchase but is not charged.
 An authorization is requested from the card and the amount of your order of absinthe is held for us to remove when we ship your absinthe order out.

 Absinthe Original is 100% SECURE liquor store because we go to great efforts to ensure that our site and your information is secure.
 In addition to using 256-bit encryption to communicate with the bank, all your contact information is stored in an encrypted database that no unauthorized person can read.
 For security reasons, we have no access to the credit card information.

 There are a variety of reasons why your credit card would not be accepted including a billing information mismatch, insufficient funds or a hold placed on your card.
 We would suggest that you verify that sufficient funds are in your card for your order and that the billing information is exactly as per your invoice.
 It is also important to make sure that your Credit Card can be used for overseas payments and transactions.
 If you still have difficulty, call or e-mail us and we will be happy to put your order through.

 Apart from all major Credit Cards and direct bank transfers, we also accept PayPal payments for your absinthe orders.
-Some of our customers also choose to buy absinthe with wormwood using cryptocurrencies such as Bitcoin or Litecoins.
+Some of our customers also choose to buy absinthe liquor using cryptocurrencies such as Bitcoin or Litecoins.
 Once we receive your payment and it is confirmed, processing of your absinthe order is begun and your order would ship out soon afterward.

 Can I Buy Absinthe in France?